Apple-Stuffed Pork Roast Recipe

 - 2. In a small bowl, combine the apple, bread crumbs, celery, onion, raisins, walnuts and nutmeg.
 Sprinkle with 1 tablespoon apple juice; toss to coat.
 Spoon over pork.
 Roll up jelly-roll style, starting at a long side; tie with kitchen string and secure ends with toothpicks.

 - 3. Place on a rack in a shallow roasting pan coated with cooking spray.
 Drizzle with 1-1/2 teaspoons apple juice.
 Bake, uncovered, at 375° for 30 minutes.
 Brush with remaining apple juice.
-Bake 20-25 minutes longer or until meat juices run clear and a meat thermometer reads 160°.
+Bake 20-25 minutes longer or until meat juices run clear and a thermometer reads 160°.
 Let stand for 5 minutes before slicing.

 - 4. Meanwhile, in a small saucepan, combine cornstarch and cinnamon.
 Gradually whisk in apple juice until smooth.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Serve with pork.
 Yield: 2 servings.